alphagov/notifications-tech-docs/source/documentation/_callbacks.md

 This functionality works with test API keys, but does not work with smoke testing phone numbers or email addresses.

 The callback message is formatted in JSON.
+All of the values are strings.
 The key, description and format of the callback message arguments will be:

 |Key | Description | Format|
 |:---|:---|:---|